BSc (Zoology) - Toronto

 Major research projects

-- Phosphorus and ferrous iron co-promotion of toxic cyanobacterial blooms in freshwaters
+- Development and maintenance of harmful cyanobacterial blooms in freshwaters.

 Refereed Journal Articles